Free 3D Printing?!

 StudioLab is offering a 3D Print-By-Mail service, free of charge to Princeton students.
 The service will continue during the hybrid spring semester, with shipments still made to at-home students, but also to the Frist mailboxes of on-campus students!

 - Currently enrolled Princeton students

-- Personal, class, or senior thesis projects only
+- Personal, class, senior thesis, or independent work projects only

 - One request at a time